jysui123/esql/README.md

 - modify sorting field
 - setup search after for pagination

-This project aims at dealing all these addtional processing steps and providing an api to generate DSL in one step for visibility usage in Cadence.
+This project is based on [elasticsql](https://github.com/cch123/elasticsql) and aims at dealing all these addtional processing steps and providing an api to generate DSL in one step for visibility usage in Cadence.

 ## Testing Module